Ethiopia: PM Abiy Ahmed sworn in for new 5-year term | DW | 04.10.2021

 Abiy dissolved EPRDF to form the Prosperity Party in 2019.
 The move led to a falling out with the Tigray People's Liberation Front (TPLF), which had dominated the coalition for nearly three decades.

+Ethiopia's government is under growing international pressure over its handling of the war in Tigray.

+The humanitarian conditions in Tigray are worsening as people begin to starve to death under what the UN has called a "de facto humanitarian blockade."

-He received the Nobel Peace Prize in 2019 for his efforts in restoring ties with neighboring Eritrea.
+The 11-month deadly conflict is weakening Ethiopia's economy, once one of Africa's fastest-growing.
+It also threatens to isolate Abiy, once seen as a regional peacemaker who received the Nobel Peace Prize in 2019 for restoring ties with neighboring Eritrea.

 fb/rt (AFP, AP)